Talk about a time when you helped a friend.: IELTS Speaking Cue Card

 What lessons did you learn from this experience?

-Have you had to help your friend in any other situations?
+Have you helped your friend in other situations?

 Band 6-7